technion/ruby-argon2/README.md

 This project has several key tenants to its design:

 * The reference Argon2 implementation is to be used "unaltered".
-To ensure compliance wit this goal, and encourage regular updates from upstream, this is implemented as a git submodule, and is intended to stay that way.
+To ensure compliance with this goal, and encourage regular updates from upstream, the upstrema library is implemented as a git submodule, and is intended to stay that way.
 * The FFI interface is kept as slim as possible, with wrapper classes preferred to implementing context structs in FFI
 * Security and maintainability take top priority.
 This can have an impact on platform support.
 A PR that contains platform specific code paths is unlikely to be accepted.
 * Tested platforms are MRI Ruby 2.2, 2.3 and JRuby 9000.
 No assertions are made on other platforms.